sgchun/nps/FileFormats.md

    trainF41 trainI41 0  0  2 -9
    trainF58 trainI58 0  0  1 -9
    ```
-4. **Training phenotype file (.phen).** Phenotypes in the .fam file can be overridden by a separate .phen file if necessary (use `nps_init.R --train-phen` option).
+4. **Training phenotype file (.phen).** Phenotypes of the .fam file can be overridden by a .phen file (use `nps_init.R --train-phen` option).
 This is a tab-delimited file with three columns: "FID", "IID", and "Outcome".
-FID and IID correspond to the family and individual IDs of .fam file.
+FID and IID correspond to the family and individual IDs in the .fam file.
 The name of phenotype should be "Outcome".
-Binary phenotypes (case/control) are specified by "1" and "2", respectively. "-9" denoates missing phenotype.
+Binary phenotypes (case/control) are specified by "1" and "2", respectively; "0" and "-9" denote missing phenotype.
+For quantitative phenotypes, "-9" represents a missing phenotype value.
    ```
    FID   IID    Outcome
    trainF2  trainI2  1